-These three key research themes will flow through the Research Training Centre - design, construction and sustainment.
-The Centre will combine the disciplines of structural and material science; advanced manufacturing; electrical and electronic engineering; and maritime engineering in a cross-disciplinary approach to change Australia's future in naval Defence manufacturing.
+These three key research themes flow through the Research Training Centre - design, construction and sustainment.
+The Centre combined the disciplines of structural and material science; advanced manufacturing; electrical and electronic engineering; and maritime engineering in a cross-disciplinary approach to change Australia's future in naval Defence manufacturing.
 This will be achieved in the first three years with specific application and links to the four most important naval Defence projects: SEA1000 (Future Submarines), SEA5000 (Future Frigates), SEA1180 (Patrol Boats) and Collins Class (submarines) sustainment.

-Specifically, the nominated research themes will tackle:
+Specifically, the nominated research themes tackled:

 - Naval platform design - fluid structure interaction;